damonkeys/covid-checkin/biz/README.md

-# Biz - Business-Server for all known businesses in ch3ck1n
+# Biz - Business-Server for all known businesses in chckr

 ## Environment variables
 The server uses environment variables.
 If they are not set the server won't start.
 It expects the following environment variables: